 - amount of planned capital investment;

-- plan of the use of workers;
+- plan for the use of workers;

 - business or activity contact number, or both;

-- any request for fiscal, customs facilities, and/or other facilities; and
+- any request for fiscal, customs facilities and/or other facilities; and

 - the tax identification registration number (NPWP) of an individual business executive.
-If a business actor that wishes to register a company with the OSS system has not yet obtained an NPWP, the integrated systems of the OSS and the Directorate General of Taxation will process the issuance of NPWP.
+If a business actor that wishes to register a company with the OSS system has not yet obtained an NPWP, the integrated systems of the OSS and the Directorate General of Taxation will process the issuance of the NPWP.